 For experimental compression testing and numerical modeling, force-displacement diagrams in both directions are shown in Fig.12.

 Fig.12a shows the force-displacement diagrams of the composite bone-inspired structure under loading x-direction numerically and experimentally.
 According to this figure in the experimental diagram, the amount of force is reached the maximum value of 4kN.
-After that, the force distributed almost uniformly by collapsing the structure, and the plateau stress region appears.
-After this region the structure completely collapsed, and the force increased upwards.
-In the numerical diagram the amount of peak force is predicted to be about 3.7 kN.
-After reaching peak force, the plateau stress region appeared close to the experimental diagram, and the force increased upwards almost in the same displacement.
+After that, the force distributes almost uniformly while the structure collapses, and the plateau stress region appears.
+After this region the structure completely collapses, and the force increases sharply.
+In the numerical diagram, the amount of peak force is ~ 3.7 kN.
+After reaching the peak force, the plateau stress region appears which is close to the experimental diagram, and the force increases with the similar pattern to the experimental results.
 In general, the numerical simulation has good agreement with the experimental results in predicting the structure behavior under loading x-direction.

 Fig.12b indicates the force-displacement diagrams under loading y-direction numerically and experimentally.
-The Diagram of the experimental test shows the amount of force reaches the maximum value of nearly 2kN, and after that, by collapsing the structure, the force increased upwards.
-The numerical simulations also predicted the amount of peak force and behavior of the structure under loading y-direction well.
+The diagram of the experimental testing shows the amount of force reaches the maximum value of ~2kN, and after that, by collapsing the structure, the force increases upwards.
+The numerical simulations shows a similar trend in comparison with the experimental measurements for the peak force and the failure behavior of the structure.